jinoh0731/Financial-news-information-retrieval/README.md

   - **A-12**: The model uses 12 attention heads, allowing it to focus on different parts of the sentence simultaneously, which enhances its ability to understand complex syntactic and semantic relationships in text.

 - **Uncased**: This model variant treats text in a case-insensitive manner, making it suitable for tasks where case information is not critical for understanding the content.

-- **Versatility in Applications**: Due to its architecture, this model is highly versatile and can be fine-tuned for a wide range of NLP tasks including sentiment analysis, named entity recognition, and question answering without substantial modifications to the core model structure.

 - **Pre-trained Knowledge**: As with all BERT models, `bert_en_uncased_L-12_H-768_A-12` benefits from pre-training on a large corpus, specifically the BooksCorpus (800M words) and English Wikipedia (2,500M words), which helps the model develop a broad understanding of the English language.